A common origin of photoplastic and electroplastic effects in ZnS: Introduction

 Dislocations, topological one-dimensional defects, occur in all crystalline solids.
 These defects are one of the major deformation mechanisms in crystals, and their creation and motion under applied stress govern mechanical properties of solids such as strength and ductility.
-However, dislocations in electronic materials are thought to cause nonradiative recombination of charge carriers that leads to overheating of the crystal and malfunction of the device.
+However, dislocations in electronic materials are thought to cause non-radiative recombination of charge carriers that leads to overheating of the crystal and malfunction of the device.
 Therefore, inhibiting the formation of these extended line defects is a central goal.
 Although researchers in structural materials and solid-state electronics pursue divergent goals when it comes to dislocations, engineering the motion of dislocations is a common goal; in the former, inhibiting or enhancing dislocation glide balances the trade-off between strength and ductility, while in the latter, spatially isolating dislocations from active device regions is the goal of solid-state synthesis and processing.
 In functionally active materials, dislocation motion can be altered by external stimuli other than mechanical stress.
 A prominent example is the photoplastic effect in ZnS where the material undergoes a brittle to ductile transition under different light conditions~\cite{OshimaYu2018}.
 In compound semiconductors, photo-exposure \cite{carlsson_increase_1969,carlsson_orientation_1971,garosshen_influence_1990} electron injection\cite{maeda_quantitative_1983}, and applied electric field\cite{LiMengqiang2023} can affect the flow stress (plasticity).
 However, the connection between the optical and electronic sensitivity of dislocations in ZnS is not yet well established.
 Here we provide experimental evidence that the change in the charge carrier concentration is the common underlying mechanism for influencing the dislocation motion in ZnS.
+In polar II-VI semiconductors, like ZnS, edge or mixed dislocations have either cation- or anion-rich cores and therefore are charged.
+Our previous first-principles calculations of dislocations in ZnS confirmed this.\cite{genlik_origin_2025} We also studied the effect of light, via photo-excited charge carriers on the dislocation core structure and mobility, and predicted that photoplasticity is caused by photo-electrons being trapped on the positively charged Zn-core dislocations, inducing a structural reconstruction within the dislocation core.
+As such, the energetic barrier for the dislocation to glide, the Peierls barrier, increased significantly for electron-doped Zn-core dislocations while the effect was minimal on the hole-doped S-cores.
+To test this prediction we study the effect of optical excitation as well as electronic doping on the formation of strain-relieving misfit dislocations (MDs) in epitaxial ZnS grown on GaP, shown schematically in Fig. \ref{fig:photoplastic}.